danielfalbo/danielfalbo/README.md

 - automating boring stuff, i.e. programming machines to do machine things, so we have more **time** to do human things
 - dealing with undistinguishable-from-magic technologies
-- collaborating with passionate people and solving problems worth solving
+- collaborating with passionate people to solve problems worth solving

 #### 🌱 I'm currently